-Congress ballots will be accessed through the online platform selected by the region committee.
-UIL also will provide interactive ballots to Region Clerks who request them.
+Congress ballots will be accessed through the online platform.

 Environment and Disruptions

 Judges are being encouraged to remember that participants come from diverse backgrounds and should not be penalized for things beyond their control.
 This may include unanticipated interruptions, technical issues and the visual background students have available to them.